okta/workflows-templates/workflows/capture_device_security_events_from_vmware_ws1/readme.md

-# Capture Device Security Events from VMware WorkspaceOne
+# Capture Device Security Events from VMware Workspace ONE

 ## Overview

-This template listens to VMware Workspace One security events to capture when a device is compromised or out of compliance.
+This template listens to VMware Workspace ONE security events to capture when a device is compromised or out of compliance.
 This information can be used by Okta to determine which systems a user can access and their security level.

 ## Prerequisites

 Before you get started, you will need:

 - Access to an Okta tenant with Okta Workflows enabled for your org.
-- Access to VMware WorkspaceOne UEM as administrator.
+- Access to VMware Workspace ONE UEM as administrator.
 - An active user and managed device for test.

 ## Setup Steps